It has hardly escaped anyone that artificial intelligence, or as it is shortened; AI, is a buzzword right now.

 Although AI and rule-based chatbots come in all shapes and sizes; basically, they all are about the same thing – automating one or more processes.

-Firstly, to fully understand AI and its role in chatbots, check out our full article on everything there is to know about AI chatbots.
-But to give you a quick run-through, an AI chatbot is a chat controlled by a robot that uses artificial intelligence.
+To fully understand AI and its role in chatbots, check out our full article on everything there is to know about AI chatbots.

 What is a rule-based chatbot?

-A rule-based chatbot, on the other hand, is also a form of automation that is somewhat less technically complex.
 A rule-based bot is a set of predetermined rules that behave in a particular way based on the user's behavior and responses.
-By guiding the visitor in already predetermined directions, many of the frequently asked questions can be answered by the visitor serving himself.

 Below we show three examples of common rule-based bots that do not use AI technology but still utilize automation:

-It may go without saying, but this decision tree automation type is easier to start with.
-This because the chatbot only needs a certain amount of data to deliver information, and the entire setup can be done in one go.
+✅ this decision tree automation type is easier to start with.
+This is because the chatbot only needs a certain amount of data to deliver information, and the entire setup can be done in one go.

 But with advantages come disadvantages.